BrunoAseff/flaira/README.md

 # Flaira

-This is a **flight search platform**, where users can search and get real-time flight information.
+This is a **travel tracking platform**, where users can log and explore their trips in one place.

 ⚙️ **Overengineered on purpose** — I'm using this project to learn DevOps, AWS, backend, and infrastructure.
 Expect way more complexity than necessary.